Contracts creation guide

 Adding new users

-After creating a new contract, no limits are set, or there may be some default limits in place.
-You can either change them by setting a package limit (between Traffic Stats and O/D Analysis only) or by using the pencil button next to each product.
+After creating a new contract, no limits are set or there may be some default limits in place.
+You can either change them by setting a package limit (between Traffic Stats and O/D Analysis only) or by clicking the pencil button next to each product.

-Before adding new users to a contract, it is always a good idea to ensure that all product limits are set as intended.
-Keep in mind that these limits will apply globally to all users assigned to the contract.
+Note Before adding new users to a contract, it is always a good idea to ensure that all product limits are set as intended.
+These limits will apply globally to all users assigned to the contract.

 Example of setting a package limit: